Leigan0/gilded_rose_tech_test/README.md

 The tests will also allow me ensure no code is untested when refactoring the code, and provides a model to ensure all the specs are still met.
 At the moment I have not isolated any tests as this would have increased complexity when my goal will be to refactor the code and add a feature.

-As my codebase develops I plan to include unit tests for the classes.
+As my codebase develops I plan to include unit tests for the classes, which can be isolated.

+My approach has been to locate repeated code and pull this out to methods to reduce the amount of repeated code.
+I have done this in small tests and repeated tests with each change.

 This is a well known kata developed by [Terry Hughes](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).
 This is commonly used as a tech test to assess a candidate's ability to read, refactor and extend legacy code.